 We are a clinical-stage biopharmaceutical company with a limited operating history that may make it difficult to evaluate the success of our business to date and assess our future viability.
 We commenced operations in October 2006, have no products approved for commercial sale and have never generated any revenue.
 We have devoted substantially all of our resources to organizing and staffing our company, business planning, establishing and maintaining our intellectual property portfolio, raising capital, developing our product candidates, undertaking research and development activities, and providing general and administrative support for these operations.
-We are conducting several clinical trials and preclinical studies for our lead product candidate, Auxora, which is currently in a Phase 2b clinical trial in AP and accompanying systemic inflammatory response syndrome ("SIRS"), an ongoing Phase 1/2 clinical trial for which we have completed with our investigator the first cohort in pediatric patients with asparaginase-associated pancreatitis ("AAP") as a side effect of pediatric acute lymphoblastic leukemia treatment with asparaginase, and a Phase 2 trial for which we have completed with our investigator the enrollment and patient treatment in COVID-19 pneumonia patients with acute respiratory distress syndrome ("ARDS") which may inform the design of a Phase 2 clinical trial for the treatment of acute hypoxemic respiratory failure ("AHRF") and/or ARDS caused by a broad range of infectious agents, as well as preclinical studies in acute kidney injury ("AKI").
+We are conducting several clinical trials and preclinical studies for our lead product candidate, Auxora, which is currently in a Phase 2b clinical trial in AP and accompanying systemic inflammatory response syndrome ("SIRS"), an ongoing Phase 1/2 clinical trial for which the first cohort in pediatric patients with asparaginase induced pancreatic toxicity ("AIPT") as a side effect of pediatric acute lymphoblastic leukemia treatment with asparaginase has completed, and a Phase 2 trial in COVID-19 pneumonia patients with acute respiratory distress syndrome ("ARDS") which has been completed and may inform the further development of Auxora for patients with acute hypoxemic respiratory failure ("AHRF") and/or ARDS with a broad range of etiologies, as well as potential clinical trials in acute kidney injury ("AKI").
 Our other pipeline programs, which include new product candidates, are in preclinical development.
 We have incurred net losses each year since our inception.
 For the year ended December 31, 2022, our net losses were \$7.8 million.
-As of March 31, 2023, we had an accumulated deficit of \$131.0 million and a loss of \$19.3 million for the three months ended March 31, 2023.
+As of June 30, 2023, we had an accumulated deficit of \$137.3 million and a net loss of \$25.6 million for the six months ended June 30, 2023.
 We expect that it will be several years, if ever, before we have a product candidate ready for commercialization.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future as we advance our product candidates through clinical development.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.